Naggelus/experimental-rotating-css-cube/README.md

 # experimental-rotating-css-cube

 OOF.
-This shoulda been a gist instead. xD
+This shoulda been a gist instead.